 After Inna got her certification, we headed back to Coconut Beach.
 And once back, it was all about relaxing and swimming and enjoying the peacefulness provided by our stay here.

 Here’s one last shot before we go.
 Coconut Beach was so much fun, so peaceful and beautiful and serene.
-Everyone told us that no matter how long we stayed here it wouldn’t be long enough, and they were right.
+Everyone told us that no matter how long we stayed here it wouldn’t be enough, and they were right.
 We loved this place so much we never wanted to leave, and now all we want is to go back!